HOME FARM OBAN

 MY MOTHER BETTY IS AN OBAN GIRL

-Her parents were local too, and all her relatives going back as long as the hills.
+Her parents were local too, and all her relatives going back as far as anyone can remember.
 ‘Old Oban’ is how you say it.
-She’s Old Oban.
-But even Betty hadn’t seen Home Farm it was so secretly tucked behind trees beyond town.
-I left the area as a teenager and for 25 years lived in Glasgow working in music and documentary film.
+Betty's Old Oban.
+But even she hadn’t seen Home Farm, it was so secretly tucked behind trees beyond town.
+I left the area as a teenager and for 25 years I lived in Glasgow working in music and documentary film.
 Then one day I heard that Home Farm was for sale and I thought – that’s my house.

 AND THE MORE I LEARN ABOUT IT, THE MORE I LOVE IT

-In 1667 Home Farm was built first as a dower house for the clan widows of the Campbells of Dunstaffnage and then passed to the MacKays of the grand Glencruitten House up the glen.
-An elegant wing was added here in 1927 – designed by the leading Scottish Arts and Crafts architect Robert Lorimer, who was employed to create additions to the MacKay estate at the time.
-The roof is very Lorimer.
-That peaked, delicate descending line.
+In 1667 Home Farm was built as a dower house for the clan widows of the Campbells of Dunstaffnage, and then passed to the MacKays of the grand Glencruitten House up the glen.
+An elegant wing was added here in 1927 – designed by the leading Scottish architect Robert Lorimer, who was employed to create additions to the MacKay estate at the time.
+The roof is very Lorimer; that peaked, delicate, descending line.
 But it was all falling away when I took possession, water leaching in for decades, every room decrepit.
 And yet so many details had survived.
 The little, hand-beaten brass door handles.
 The fine Douglas fir boards and doors.
-The hulking cast-iron bath.
+The hulking cast-iron bath...

 IT TOOK TWO YEARS TO BRING IT ALL BACK TO LIFE...